JavaScript Variables Hoisting in Details

 7. Final thoughts

-As seen in the explanations, hoisting in JavaScript has many forms.
+Hoisting in JavaScript has many forms.
 Even if you know exactly how it works, the general advice is to code variables in a sequence of declare > initialize > use.
-ECMAScript 6 certainly suggests this approach by the way hoisting is implemented for let
+This will save you from unexpected variable appearances, undefined

 and ReferenceError